SenayYakut/Microsoft-LEAP-C-14-Sunnyvale-CA-Technical-Interview-prep-for-Software-Development-track./README.md

 3. Problem solving : How do you identify if any given point lies within a rectangle
 4. write a function to determine if a word is a palindromeces
+4. given an array of integers, return the first two integers that add up to 10.

 # Resources